M4A1(76)s Manufactured by Pressed Steel Car

 PSC

-The Signal Corps photo above is dated July 31, 1945, and shows a group of M4A1(76)HVSS ready for shipment.
-Unfortunately, the caption only describes this as "View of Pier Area."
+The Signal Corps photo above is dated 31 July 1945 and shows a group of M4A1(76)HVSS and at least one 105mm Sherman loaded up and ready for shipment.
+The caption reads, "Tanks are rolled on to the beach at the Los Angeles Port of Embarkation, Pier Area, Calif."
 Perhaps these tanks were being shipped to the Pacific Theater in anticipation of the invasion of Japan?
 Ultimately, it would appear that any M4A1(76)HVSS's sent overseas were returned.
 An August 1948 document lists 1272 "M4A1(76 mm) w/ HVSS" in the inventory in the US.
 This figure is 17 more than the 1255 units made in 1945.
-It could be a simple counting error, or may represent the true number of M4A1(76)HVSS that were produced.
+It could be a simple counting error or may represent the true number of M4A1(76)HVSS that were produced.

 PSC